stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-05-24-points-on-bugs.md

    reduced velocity would have also padded out the sprint length.
 With the first approach it would be easier to justify lowering the padding if their is less non-story work than "arbitrarily" raising the expected velocity.
-1. Better respect's the teams' desire to track their progress and throughput.
+1. Better respects the teams' desire to track their progress and throughput.